mostafaism1/cracking_the_coding_interview/Insights.md

 # Insights

-    - Insights I gained through going these problems.
+- Insights I gained by going through these problems.

+---

 1. Brainstorm multiple solutions, using both **focused** mode and **diffuse** mode, until you reach an optimal solution.